MystenLabs/sui/doc/src/learn/sui-compared.md

 ## A collaborative approach to transaction submission

 Sui validates transactions individually, rather than batching them in the traditional blocks.
-The key advantage of this approach is low latency; each successful transaction quickly obtains a certificate of finality that proves to anyone that the transaction will be processed by the Sui network.
+The key advantage of this approach is low latency; each successful transaction quickly obtains a certificate of finality that proves to anyone that the transaction will persists its effects on the Sui network.

 But the process of submitting a transaction is a bit more involved.
 That little more work occurs on the network.
 (With bandwidth getting cheaper, this is less of a concern.)
 Whereas a usual blockchain can accept a bunch of transactions from the same author in a fire-and-forget mode, Sui transaction submission follows these steps:

 1. Sender broadcasts a transaction to all Sui validators.
-1. Sui validators send individual votes on this transaction to the sender.
+2. Sui validators send individual votes on this transaction to the sender.
-1. Each vote has a certain weight since each validator has weight based upon the rules of [Proof of Stake](https://en.wikipedia.org/wiki/Proof_of_work).
+3. Each vote has a certain weight since each validator has weight based upon the rules of [Proof of Stake](https://en.wikipedia.org/wiki/Proof_of_work).
-1. Sender collects a Byzantine-resistant-majority of these votes into a *certificate* and broadcasts it to all Sui validators, thereby ensuring *finality*, or assurance the transaction will not be dropped (revoked).
+4. Sender collects a Byzantine-resistant-majority of these votes into a *certificate* and broadcasts it to all Sui validators.
+5. The validators execute the transaction and sign the results.
+When the client receives a Byzantine-resistant-majority of the results *finality* is reached, ie., assurance the transaction will not be dropped (revoked).
-1. Optionally, the sender collects a certificate detailing the effects of the transaction.
+6. Optionally, the sender assembles the votes to a certificate detailing the effects of the transaction.

 While those steps demand more of the sender, performing them efficiently can still yield a cryptographic proof of finality with minimum latency.
 Aside from crafting the original transaction itself, the session management for a transaction does not require access to any private keys and can be delegated to a third party.